 Stereotype threat is a theory of discrimination response behavior that was first coined by Steele and Aronson (1995).
 The theory posits that under specific conditions involving explicitly revealed stereotypes, people will subconsciously act to fulfill those stereotypes, even when the outcome is detrimental.
 In order for the conditions of stereotype threat to be met, three elements must be in place:

-1. The individual must face a situation where there is a stereotype-based expectation of performance
+1. The individual must face a situation where there is a stereotype-based expectation of performance2.
+The individual must self-identify with the stereotyped group

 3. The individual must believe that the “others” (observers, evaluators, etc) in the situation perceive the individual as a member of the stereotyped group